 By 6 weeks mum actively runs away from here babies lol.
 She chooses to be away from them most of the time and goes to them for short quick feeds.
 This is a very comical thing to see.
 All her pups race to her, and frantically try to drink while she is standing.
 They roll over on their backs under her tummy, or do whatever they can to get a quick drink.
 Mum will then try to walk away with puppies all attached to her, dragging them along.
 She will even occasionally growl to tell them enough is enough at this stage.

 By 7 weeks they no longer want to drink from mum but benefit from playing with each other and her, learning those all important social skills only mum and siblings can teach them.
 During this week they become totally independent of mum who generally steers clear of them most of the time.
+They are actively toileted every hour outside and during this last week often begin taking themselves outside to go.
 When they are 8 weeks and ready to embark on the next phase of their journey they don’t miss mum at all.
 They do however miss the constant companionship of siblings.
+They have been exposed to many different sounds, sighs smells, tastes, animals and people to ensre they are well socialised little babies, benefiting from the amazing “Puppy Culture” program we use.